 Goldenring JM.
 Equal time for men: teaching testicular self-examination [editorial].
 J Adolesc Health Care.
 1986;7:273.

-Rovito MJ, Gordon TF, Bass SB, et at.
-Perceptions of testicular cancer and testicular self-examination among college men: a report on intention, vulnerability, and promotional material preferences.
+Rovito MJ, Gordon TF, et al. Perceptions of testicular cancer and testicular self-examination among college men: A report on intention, vulnerability, and promotional material preferences.
 Am J Mens Health.
 2011;5(6):500-507.

 Shaw J. Diagnosis and treatment of testicular cancer.
 Am Fam Physician.
 2008;77(4):469-474.